gloutch/png-plte/README.md

 I tough it would be nice to write some documentation using [Doxygen](https://www.doxygen.nl/manual/commands.html) to easily come back each time.

-At least, each file begins with
+At least, each header file begins with
 ```
 /**
  * @file